The Hospice Referral Process

 We urge all healthcare professionals to have a goals-of-care conversation with your patients—and we can help you facilitate it.
 Just give us a call.
 You can also get education about hospice from our webinars and in-person trainings.

-We make hospice referrals simple and secure, whether by phone, online or our mobile app.
-You can ask VITAS to contact you when and how you prefer, and we provide guidelines that help you determine hospice eligibility with confidence.
+We make hospice referrals simple and secure, whether by mobile app, online or phone.
+We provide guidelines that help you determine hospice eligibility with confidence.

 - Determine whether your patient is eligible for hospice care.
 Hospice has guidelines, both general and disease-specific, to determine patient eligibility.
 Hospice patients are assessed by their hospice team at regular intervals to determine continued eligibility beyond 6 months.
 Is your patient eligible?
 Find hospice-eligibility guidelines here with an interactive PPS Scale.